-The key to an efficient and profitable business is total visibility into the inventory process from start to finish and management tools to help you maintain optimal stock levels year-round.
-An effective inventory management system helps you streamline all the moving parts of your warehouse: From recommending optimal stock levels all the way to keeping your supply chain organized and running smoothly.
+The key to an efficient and profitable business is total visibility into the inventory process from start to finish, along with management tools to help you maintain optimal stock levels year-round.
+An effective inventory management system helps you streamline all the moving parts of your warehouse—from recommending optimal stock levels all the way to keeping your supply chain organized and running smoothly.

 Learn the basics of inventory management and discover how an inventory management system can help you increase profitability and reduce waste.